Earthquake: Preparedness

-The objective of earthquake engineering is to foresee the impact of earthquakes on buildings and other structures and to design such structures to minimize the risk of damage.
+The objective of earthquake engineering is to foresee the impact of earthquakes on buildings, bridges, tunnels, roadways, and other structures, and to design such structures to minimize the risk of damage.
 Existing structures can be modified by seismic retrofitting to improve their resistance to earthquakes.
 Earthquake insurance can provide building owners with financial protection against losses resulting from earthquakes.
 Emergency management strategies can be employed by a government or organization to mitigate risks and prepare for consequences.

-Artificial intelligence may help to assess buildings and plan precautionary operations: the Igor expert system is part of a mobile laboratory that supports the procedures leading to the seismic assessment of masonry buildings and the planning of retrofitting operations on them.
-It has been successfully applied to assess buildings in Lisbon, Rhodes, Naples.
+Artificial intelligence may help to assess buildings and plan precautionary operations.
+The Igor expert system is part of a mobile laboratory that supports the procedures leading to the seismic assessment of masonry buildings and the planning of retrofitting operations on them.
+It has been applied to assess buildings in Lisbon, Rhodes, and Naples.

 Individuals can also take preparedness steps like securing water heaters and heavy items that could injure someone, locating shutoffs for utilities, and being educated about what to do when the shaking starts.
 For areas near large bodies of water, earthquake preparedness encompasses the possibility of a tsunami caused by a large earthquake.

-Historical views
+In culture

 From the lifetime of the Greek philosopher Anaxagoras in the 5th century BCE to the 14th century CE, earthquakes were usually attributed to "air (vapors) in the cavities of the Earth."
+Pliny the Elder called earthquakes "underground thunderstorms".
 Thales of Miletus (625–547 BCE) was the only documented person who believed that earthquakes were caused by tension between the earth and water.
-Other theories existed, including the Greek philosopher Anaxamines' (585–526 BCE) beliefs that short incline episodes of dryness and wetness caused seismic activity.
-The Greek philosopher Democritus (460–371 BCE) blamed water in general for earthquakes.
-Pliny the Elder called earthquakes "underground thunderstorms".

-In culture

-Mythology and religion

-In Norse mythology, earthquakes were explained as the violent struggle of the god Loki.
-When Loki, god of mischief and strife, murdered Baldr, god of beauty and light, he was punished by being bound in a cave with a poisonous serpent placed above his head dripping venom.
-Loki's wife Sigyn stood by him with a bowl to catch the poison, but whenever she had to empty the bowl the poison dripped on Loki's face, forcing him to jerk his head away and thrash against his bonds, which caused the earth to tremble.

-In Greek mythology, Poseidon was the cause and god of earthquakes.
-When he was in a bad mood, he struck the ground with a trident, causing earthquakes and other calamities.
-He also used earthquakes to punish and inflict fear upon people as revenge.

-In Japanese mythology, Namazu (鯰) is a giant catfish who causes earthquakes.
-Namazu lives in the mud beneath the earth and is guarded by the god Kashima who restrains the fish with a stone.
-When Kashima lets his guard fall, Namazu thrashes about, causing violent earthquakes.

-In popular culture